TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/do_now.md

 <br>
 <br>

-What if you wanted to add in a weekly functionality.
+What if you wanted to add in a weekly functionality?
 For instance, maybe on Tuesday at 4pm you are at soccer practice, but on Thursday at 4pm you are at math club!
 How would you implement this in your program?
 <br>
 <br>
 <br>